 The resale value of lab grown diamonds may be lower compared to natural diamonds.
 The market for lab grown diamonds is still developing, and some buyers may prefer natural diamonds for their rarity and investment potential.
 However, as lab grown diamonds gain wider acceptance, the resale value is expected to improve.

-The decision to choose lab grown diamonds over mined diamonds ultimately comes down to personal values and priorities.
-Lab grown diamonds offer a sustainable and ethical alternative that addresses many of the environmental and human rights concerns associated with traditional diamond mining.
-They provide consumers with a guilt-free option that does not compromise on quality or beauty.
-However, market acceptance and the need for continued improvements in energy efficiency and resale value remain factors to consider.
-By making an informed choice, consumers can contribute to a more responsible and sustainable fine jewelry industry.
+Lab grown diamonds initially offer a lower impact and and an assured conflict-free alternative that can address many of the major environmental and human rights concerns associated with traditional diamond mining.
+They provide consumers with an easier option that does not compromise on quality or beauty.
+However, market acceptance and the need for continued improvements in energy efficiency and fossil fuel consumption remain factors to consider.
+By making an informed choice, consumers can ensure that their purchases fully align with their values.

 Disclaimer: The information provided in this article is for educational purposes only and should not be considered as financial or investment advice.
 Please consult with a professional advisor before making any purchasing decisions.